How to use Proxies in Premiere Pro: An Illustrated Guide

 Proxies toggle premiere pro

-After you have created a new sequence in your timeline you can press the “Toggle Proxies” button.
-When the button is blue it means Premiere Pro is working with the proxy version of the files.
+After you have created a new sequence in your timeline, you can press the “Toggle Proxies” button.
+The blue button means Premiere Pro is working with the proxy version of the files.

 Editing with proxies means you’re doing offline editing.
-But you can easily switch back and forth by simply clicking the ‘Toggle Proxies’ button.
-That way you can quickly see how the effects you’ve applied will look on your original footage.
+But you can easily switch back and forth by clicking the ‘Toggle Proxies’ button.
+That way, you can quickly see how your effects will look on your original footage.

-If you have applied a lot of effects and your computer is still struggling to play back the proxies smoothly you can lower the playback resolution.
+If you have applied many effects and your computer is still struggling to play back the proxies smoothly, you can lower the playback resolution.

 Select playback resolution premiere pro

-Changing the playback resolution to a 1/2., 1/4, 1/8 or 1/16th of the original playback resolution might save you a lot of frustration.
+Changing the playback resolution to 1/2., 1/4, 1/8, or 1/16th of the original resolution can save you a lot of frustration.

-How to create your own preset for proxies in Premiere Pro (advanced).
+How do you create your own preset for proxies in Premiere Pro (advanced)?

-Sometimes the presets for proxies don’t match the aspect ratio of your footage.
-In that case, you can create your own proxy file presets.
+Sometimes, the presets for proxies don’t match the aspect ratio of your footage.
+In that case, you can create your proxy file presets.

 Here’s how: